Radiation therapy can shrink or kill acoustic neuroma (vestibular schwannoma) cells.

 We may recommend radiation based on your symptoms, the size or shape of your tumor, your age, and other health problems.
 Radiation may also be recommended if your tumor is in a location that makes it difficult to remove with surgery, or if we are not able to remove the entire tumor with surgery.

 We use three types of radiation for acoustic neuroma:

-With frame-based radiosurgery, we place a frame (called a stereotactic frame) over your head.
-This frame allows the operator to pinpoint where the radiation beam will go so it reaches the acoustic neuroma.
-This method is a highly precise, minimally invasive way of delivering radiation directly to a tumor with little or no impact on surrounding structures.
+- Stereotactic radiosurgery, a highly precise, minimally invasive way of delivering radiation directly to a tumor with little or no impact on surrounding structures.
+The operator can pinpoint where the radiation beam will go so it reaches the acoustic neuroma.
 This procedure is usually given as a one-time treatment on an outpatient basis.

-Intensity-modulated radiation therapy (IMRT) uses sophisticated software and 3-D images from CT scans to focus high doses of radiation directly onto your tumor.
+- Intensity-modulated radiation therapy (IMRT), which uses sophisticated software and 3-D images from CT scans to focus high doses of radiation directly to your tumor.
 These pencil-thin beams vary in intensity and conform to the specific shape and size of the tumor.
-This highly focused approach reduces the exposure of healthy tissue in your brain.
+This highly focused approach reduces the exposure to healthy tissue in your brain.
 IMRT can decrease your chance of radiation side effects.

 - Image-guided radiation therapy (IGRT), which uses real-time imaging with CT scans or x-rays during radiation therapy to help ensure ideal positioning and lack of motion during treatment.
 IGRT enables your treatment team to deliver radiation with great accuracy.